Tories warned by MI5 that MP candidates could be Chinese spies

 He told The Independent: “It is not just politicians, because I think the kind of influencing operation, to get inside the British system - both to feed in arguments but also to harvest information - that's probably going on in other places, not just in parliament.
 It’s probably going on obviously in academia, in universities and think tanks.”

-“If you take a broad-gauge approach to trying to penetrate and possibly subvert democracy in the UK and other Western countries, then you would regard all those sorts of areas of public life as of interest…I think it is all areas of political life.”
+“If you take a broad-gauge approach to trying to penetrate and possibly subvert democracy in the UK and other Western countries, then you would regard all those sorts of areas of public life as of interest…I think it is all areas of political life,” said Lord Ricketts.

-He said it included places that had access to information that was not classified but was “sensitive” or there was “privileged access to the way people are thinking and talking about China” and Russia.
+The senior figure said it included places that had access to information that was not classified but was “sensitive” or there was “privileged access to the way people are thinking and talking about China” and Russia.

 It also includes businesses with “intellectual property of interest to China”, he added.
 “I think it has long been clear that they are on the lookout to help themselves to commercial secrets,” he said.